spaki/bot-arm/README.md

 # bot-arm
-Reactive native app and arduino code to control an mdf bot arm, with servo motors and bluetooth
+.NET MAUI apps and arduino code to control an mdf bot arm, with servo motors and bluetooth